 - Learn to Lip-read – This is a special skill that helps you study the lip movements of the person and understand what he/she is trying to say.

-So while there is no direct cure for age-related hearing loss there are treatments/aids available for hearing loss which can improve situation and prevent future problems.
+So while there is no direct cure for an age-related hearing loss there are treatments/aids available for hearing loss which can improve the situation and prevent future problems.